fuzzylabs/edge-vision-power-estimation/ecoml/README.md

     [Sample data](./sample_data/) folder contains model summary for 3 PyTorch models - Resnet18, Mobilenetv2 and VGG16.

     To use a custom model for inference, you have to generate a model summary for the PyTorch model.

-    > [!TIP]
-    > [save_model_summary.py](https://github.com/fuzzylabs/ecomlops/blob/develop/jetson/power_logging/save_model_summary.py) script can be used to create a model summary for a custom PyTorch model.
+Refer to the next section for how to use `ecoml` in your workflow.

     `--verbose` flag can be passed to above command to get a detailed output.